 DCG is the only option in Delaware, other than the handful of large law firms, that has the sophistication to handle significant legal transactions.
 The Firm’s clients include Fortune 500 companies, venture capital firms, private equity firms, mutual funds, trust companies, boards of directors and the management of alternative entities.

-“This small but highly respected boutique focuses exclusively on corporate and alternative entity work.
+According to Chambers, “This small but highly respected firm focuses exclusively on corporate and alternative entity work.
 Praised by clients for its warm, inclusive style, the compact team advises clients on a number of both national and international transactions.
-The international market is of increasing importance to the firm, as it offers advice on Delaware law to foreign companies.” ~CHAMBERS 2013~
+The international market is of increasing importance to the firm, as it offers advice on Delaware law to foreign companies.”

-The “extremely intelligent” Ellisa Opstbaum Habbart is lauded for “always trying to find the best solution for her client; she doesn’t just take a point to take a point, she gets the big picture.”
-Able to provide accurate, timely, relevant and strategic advice, she has an excellent listening capacity and is “attentive to her clients’ needs.” ~CHAMBERS 2013~
+According to Chambers, the “extremely intelligent” Ellisa Opstbaum Habbart is lauded for, “always trying to find the best solution for her client; she doesn’t just take a point to take a point, she gets the big picture.
+She is able to provide accurate, timely, relevant and strategic advice.
+Ellisa has an excellent listening capacity and is attentive to her client’s needs.”

-According to Chambers, clients say “her responsiveness, pragmatism and practicality really stand out,”and “she is very knowledgeable, her opinions are thorough and accurate, and she is personable and easy to work with.”
+According to Chambers, “clients say, “Ellisa’s responsiveness, pragmatism, and practicality really stand out.
+She is very knowledgeable, her opinions are thorough and accurate, and she is personable and easy to work with.””